DevExpress-Examples/Reporting-Register-Azure-Cognitive-Translation-Service/README.md

 <!-- default badges end -->
 # Reporting for ASP.NET Core - How to Use the Microsoft Azure Translator Text API in Report Localization

+>[!TIP]
+>You can activate the built-in AI-powered Localization functionality in your ASP.NET Core and Blazor applications.
+>
+>Refer to the following help topic for more information: [Localize Reports in the Web Report Designer](https://docs.devexpress.com/XtraReports/405401/ai-powered-functionality/web-reporting/localization-in-web-report-designer?v=25.1).

 This example demonstrates how to create a custom localization service that allows users to automatically translate  reports in the End-User Report Designer.

 To localize a report, users enter translated text in the End-User Report Designer's **Localization Editor**.
 When a custom service is registered, the Localization Editor displays a button next to the **Language** drop-down.
 A user can click the button to automatically translate all text strings displayed within the Localization Editor to the selected language.